 First, the problem

 As you may know, with the rise of robocalling, wireless carriers as well as cellphone manufacturers (Apple's iOS, Google's Android) have implemented measures to prevent "spam calls" and protect consumers.
-While this is good news for the consumers, established businesses often see their numbers incorrectly marked as spam or outright blocked to reach a consumer for a legitimate business reason.
-In this article we will discuss the core of this problem, and what Aloware can do to both prevent and mitigate this.
+While this is good news for consumers, established businesses often see their numbers incorrectly marked as spam or outright blocked from reaching a consumer for legitimate business reasons.
+In this article, we will discuss the core of this problem and what Aloware can do to both prevent and mitigate this.

 How did it start?